CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 98.
+#> ℹ Response token used: 83.
-#> ℹ Total token used: 127.
+#> ℹ Total token used: 112.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9JiI9sPlhGviFIoEXIxtwxdjz7fcL"
+#>  $ id                : chr "chatcmpl-9PpAnZZwHo5hbUew4uUzbm5wsiMG9"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1714485517
+#>  $ created           : int 1715941937
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
 #>   ..$ finish_reason  : chr "stop"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "The last course provided by the professor was \"Advanced Topics in Chain Dynamics.\" This course delved into th"| __truncated__
+#>   ..$ message.content: chr "I supported Professor Smith with his advanced mathematics course last semester.
+The course covered topics such "| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 98
+#>   ..$ completion_tokens: int 83
-#>   ..$ total_tokens     : int 127
+#>   ..$ total_tokens     : int 112
-#>  $ system_fingerprint: chr "fp_3b956da36b"
+#>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "The last course provided by the professor was \"Advanced Topics in Chain Dynamics.\" This course delved into the academic study of dynamics and uncertainties present in supply chains.
-Students explored various quantitative methods for modeling and analyzing such dynamics, including the application of stochastic processes and mathematical optimization techniques.
-The course also discussed real-world case studies and industry best practices in managing risks and improving the performance of different types of supply chains.
-Student engagement in discussions and collaborative problem-solving tasks were integral parts of the course experience."
+#> [1] "I supported Professor Smith with his advanced mathematics course last semester.
+The course covered topics such as linear algebra, differential equations, and complex analysis.
+I helped Professor Smith develop homework assignments, review materials, and conduct study sessions to assist students in understanding the challenging concepts in the course.
+Overall, the course was a great success, and the students were able to delve deep into these complex mathematical topics under Professor Smith's guidance."

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> The last course provided by the professor was "Advanced Topics in Chain Dynamics."
-This course delved into the academic study of dynamics and uncertainties present in supply chains.
-Students explored various quantitative methods for modeling and analyzing such dynamics, including the application of stochastic processes and mathematical optimization techniques.
-The course also discussed real-world case studies and industry best practices in managing risks and improving the performance of different types of supply chains.
-Student engagement in discussions and collaborative problem-solving tasks were integral parts of the course experience.
+#> I supported Professor Smith with his advanced mathematics course last semester.
+The course covered topics such as linear algebra, differential equations, and complex analysis.
+I helped Professor Smith develop homework assignments, review materials, and conduct study sessions to assist students in understanding the challenging concepts in the course.
+Overall, the course was a great success, and the students were able to delve deep into these complex mathematical topics under Professor Smith's guidance.

 get_tokens(res)
-#> [1] 127
+#> [1] 112
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                98               127
+#>                29                83               112
 ```

 ## Easy prompt-assisted creation